cherihung/datasci-18/final-project/part-2/hung-project-design-template.md

 ### Datasets

 The data is based on a single restaurant's management data that my company has access to.
 The data is stored in SQL database.
 There are APIs to access aggregated data for quick view but raw datasets used for this project will come from the database.
+This project will require combining SQL queries to produce a dataset that include all the variables needed.
+Or, alternatively, I'll do the combination of multiple tables into one dataframe in ipython notebook.

+Te relevant data tables from the SQL database are as follow:

 The key metric to use is *variance*, which is calculated by the system as *Actual Cost - Ideal Cost* for an inventory item.

-On a single item table, the fields would be like below:
+*On a single item table, the fields are as below:*

 | ProductId | ProductName | BeginningInventory  | OrdersReceived | EndingInventory | ActualUsage | IdealUsage | Variance |
 | ------------- |:-------------:| -----:|
 | 756 | POULTRY - CHX WING | 2094 | 2730 | 1827.5 | 2996.5 | 2478 | 518.5 |

-Each food item can then be paired with a query to inventory order records, like below:
+*Each food item can then be paired with a query to inventory order records of the same time period, like below:*
+This table will be aggregated into a sum of total number of orders.
+The hypothesis is that more orders means less efficiency in inventory management and leads to higher overage.
+Because, typically, there is a minimum number of units in an order.

 | ProductId | ProductName | Date  | Invoice | Orders | RecipeUnits | InventoryUnits |
 | ------------- |:-------------:| -----:|